neresident/Hasee-KingBook-X57S1/README.md

  3. Copy EFI folder to ESP/EFI Partition in HDD/SSD disk.
  5. [Modify BIOS For Advanced Setting] (Possible Collapse BIOS, IF YOU NOT DO IT RIGHT)
  6. Disable CFG Lock, Change DVMT to 128MB, And Disable CFG Fix in config.plist
+ 7. If you have any problems with installation - use [dortania] guides

 ### Tools
   - [OpenCorePkg]